eric-plus-plus/SoRo-19-20/Arduino/README.md

 ### rover_arm_pid_test.ino

-This works like the other arm test program except you type in an enocde value you want it to move to instead of a speed. *This is currently unfinished, so please do not use it for testing.*
+This works like the other arm test program except you type in an enocder value you want it to move to instead of a speed. *This is currently unfinished, so please do not use it for testing.*

+The "PID.h" files are based on the [Arduino PID library](https://playground.arduino.cc/Code/PIDLibrary/) made by Brett Beauregard. ([Github page](https://github.com/br3ttb/Arduino-PID-Library/)) The only change I've made is the addition of a function to reset the intergral term of the PID.

 ## Rover Programs